 With genuine talent and a captivating presence, Sarah Lancaster has been turning heads as one of Hollywood's ascending leading ladies.
 In fact, "Entertainment Weekly" included Lancaster in its "Must List," a barometer of all that is "smart, sexy, and reeking of power."
-This summer Lancaster will be spending some time opposite one of Hollywood’s leading men, Robert Downey Jr., as his soon to be ex-wife in the Warner Bros. and David Dobkin directed film, "The Judge."
+Next up for Lancaster is playing opposite one of Hollywood's leading men, Robert Downey Jr., as his soon to be ex-wife in the Warner Bros. and David Dobkin-directed film "The Judge."

-Prior to her work on "Chuck," Lancaster attained the highly coveted female lead on ABC's JJ Abrams-produced series, "What About Brian."
-For two seasons as Marjorie, she was at the center of the show's love triangle, struggling to choose between her fiance, Adam (Matt Davis), and his best friend, Brian (Barry Watson).
-Lancaster previously recurred on the WB's acclaimed series "Everwood" as Madison, the babysitter turned pivotal love-interest to Gregory Smith's Ephram.
+Prior to her work on "Chuck," Lancaster attained the highly coveted female lead on ABC's JJ Abrams-produced series "What About Brian."
+For two seasons as Marjorie, she was at the center of the show's love triangle, struggling to choose between her fiance´, Adam (Matt Davis), and his best friend, Brian (Barry Watson).
+Lancaster previously recurred on the WB's acclaimed series "Everwood" as Madison, the babysitter and pivotal love-interest to Gregory Smith's Ephram.
 She also delighted audiences with an arc on NBC's long-running sitcom "Scrubs" as Gift Shop Girl, Lisa, the object of Zach Braff's obsession.
+In 2013, Lancaster starred in the Hallmark Channel Original Movie "Fir Crazy."
 On the big screen, Lancaster played a love interest to Leonardo DiCaprio's character in "Catch Me If You Can," as well as the Indy Feature Film "The Good Doctor," opposite Orlando Bloom.